vveltri/fury_andesui-ios-1/.github/PULL_REQUEST_TEMPLATE.md

 - How does it work?
 ## Affected component
 Is highly probable that this new code affects directly one (or more?) components inside this lib.
 Tell us who they are!
-## Frontify component link
+## RFC Link
-The UX team behind Andes keeps all the Andes Components inside the Frontify site.
-Each component has its own section.
-Please link it here.
+If this change was discussed on RFC please paste link here.
-## Screenshots
+## Screenshots / GIFs
 This is a UI library, delight us with some stunning images.
 ## Checks
 Are you sure you followed all those steps?
 If so, repeat after me "I solemnly swear that ...":